RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 - `/var/lib/docker` must exists
 - You must provide a network volume (`NFS` or equivalent) to swarm workers
-- An user having **sudo rights**
+- A Docker registry with our images pushed
-- A container registry with our images pushed, your user has access to REGARDS images
+- An user having **sudo rights** and access to the Docker registry
-- Docker with user namespace
+- Docker is setup with user namespace
 - Swarm workers are connected to master
 - Either an access to mutualised COTS, or the right configuration on the host.
 We already treat the basic setup of these COTS [here](/getting-started/configuration), you need to look for `kernel.shmmax`, `vm.max_map_count`